ammdias/mybkp/README.md

 Changes history:

+* 2.6: Removed creation destination directories because it was unsafe.
+       Added confirmation step before starting backup process.
-* 2.5: Verify that source and destination directory are different Create destination directory if not exists
+* 2.5: Verify that source and destination directory are different.
+       Create destination directory if not exists.
 * 2.4: Changed installation scripts.
        Changed README and MANUAL accordingly.
 * 2.3: Corrected bug that prevented manual from being displayed.
 * 2.2.1: Corrected bug that prevented an 'ok' to be shown after correctly parsing a composite profile.
-* 2.2: Added option to edit the configuration file
+* 2.2: Added option to edit the configuration file.
-* 2.1: Added option to list backup profiles
+* 2.1: Added option to list backup profiles.
-       Added option to display configuration file
+       Added option to display configuration file.
-       Composite profiles can now only be composed of simple profiles, thus preventing 'infinite loop' profiles
+       Composite profiles can now only be composed of simple profiles, thus preventing 'infinite loop' profiles.
 * 2.0: Complete rewrite in Python.
        Configuration with possible multiple profiles in a separate file.
 * 1.0: Original bash script.